hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/start_posting_katia.md

     * Creates an instance of `FacebookPromoter` with the driver, list of files, and a flag to handle videos (no_video).

 2. **Campaign Execution**:
     * Calls the `run_campaigns` method on the `promoter` object, passing the `campaigns` list.
-This method likely orchestrates the posting process.
+This method likely orcheStartes the posting process.

 3. **Error Handling**: